nevrome/mobest/README.md

     ## 4 jmleGPsep  ac2                1041.
 1211.
 1377.
 0.0803    69 NA        0

-`mobest::laGP_mle_sequence_isotropic_fixed_g` implements a very specific approach where the mle is performed under the assumption of an isotropic system, but with a series of scaling factors for the space-time-relation.
+`mobest::laGP_mle_sequence_isotropic_fixed_g` implements a very specific approach, where the mle is performed under the assumption of an isotropic system, but with a series of scaling factors to explore the space-time-relation.
 The nugget term g is fixed.

 ``` r